torvalds/linux/Documentation/mm/damon/maintainer-profile.rst

 DAMON Maintainer Entry Profile
 ==============================

-The DAMON subsystem covers the files that are listed in 'DATA ACCESS MONITOR' section of 'MAINTAINERS' file.
+The DAMON subsystem covers the files that are listed in 'DAMON' section of 'MAINTAINERS' file.

 The mailing lists for the subsystem are damon@lists.linux.dev and linux-mm@kvack.org.
 Patches should be made against the `mm-new tree